zixingjiang/zixingjiang.github.io/_pages/project.md

 toc: true
 ---

 Here is a showcase of some of my previous and ongoing projects.
+This page may be outdated since I don't update it frequently.

 {% include base_path %}